 We will discuss VDC in detail in upcoming posts.

-When a NX-OS device is setup for the first time, during the first login, a Network-Admin account must be specified and subsequently be used to login.
-Arguably a bit more secure that IOS.
-Any additional users created locally after that will by default receive the User Role “Network-Operator“, unless specified implicitly.
+When an NX-OS device is set up for the first time, during the first login, a Network-Admin account must be specified and subsequently be used for login.
+Arguably a bit more secure than IOS.
+Any additional users created locally after that will by default receive the User Role “Network-Operator“unless specified implicitly.

 Note:-User Roles are local to a switch and only relevant in the absence of AAA being configured.

-When logging into a N5K or a N7K system VDC, the default User-Roles assigned is “network-operator”.
-When logging into a VDC, the default User-Roles is “vdc-operator”.
+When logging into an N5K or an N7K system VDC, the default User-Roles assigned is “network-operator.”
+When logging into a VDC, the default User-Roles is “VDC-operator.”

-Apart from above system default roles we can create custom roles as per our requirement.Lets create a new role AFROZ and assign read and write privileges to this role.
+Apart from the above system default roles, we can create custom roles as per our requirements.
+Let us create a new role AFROZ and assign read and write privileges to this role.

-In the below figure we have created a new role AFROZ, assigned read and read-write privileges with feature-group L3-ROUTE , feature-group L3-ROUTE has all routing protocol feature.
+In the below figure, we have created a new role AFROZ, assigned read and read-write privileges with feature-group L3-ROUTE, feature-group L3-ROUTE has all routing protocol features.

-Now we will assure that strong passwords are supported and that any roles are distributed
+We will ensure that strong passwords are supported and that any roles are distributed

 between adjacent Cisco Nexus devices.
 We will check our password strength by attaching the role AFROZ to a new user.
 Create a new user named “afroz” and assign the password “afroz123” obviously without quotes.
-As we have already enabled password strength now NXOS tells us that the current password it weak , so now we will assign a password [email protected], and now the NXOS system excepts it.
+As we have already enabled password strength now, NXOS tells us that the current password is weak, so now we will assign a password [email protected], and now the NXOS system excepts it.